4/30/2025

 Carlos Phillips

 Hi, Carlos.
 In terms of your question about cash flow, this year we expect to deliver another year of positive cash flow.
-However, you have to consider that, as Vanim and the team have mentioned, we're going to have higher CAPEX requirements compared to last year.
+However, you have to consider that, as Vadim and the team have mentioned, we're going to have higher CapEx requirements compared to last year.
 And in terms of the use of the free cash flow, as we've mentioned in previous calls, our number one priority is to pay down debt.
 As you saw during the quarter, we paid down our 2025 bond maturity, which was around $219 million.
-As we mentioned in the past, we had hit that into peso exposure at a pretty attractive rate.
+As we mentioned in the past, we had hedged that into peso exposure at a pretty attractive rate.
 It was 17.8 FX.
 And we expect to continue doing the same.
-Our leverage fell from 2.5 to 2.4 this quarter.
-We want to continue strengthening our leverage position and also continue to have a very conservative liquidity position.
+Our leverage fell significantly.
+From 2.5 to 2.4 this quarter, we want to continue strengthening our leverage position and also continue to have a very conservative liquidity position.
 As we've mentioned before, the idea here is to maintain our investment grade ratings.
 We're very committed to that.

 speaker